 The treatment facility has been constructed next to Helsinki University Hospital Comprehensive Cancer Center.
 The installation of a high-performance accelerator based neutron source was successfully completed by Fall 2019.
 The next step will be testing of the equipment.
 After successful testing a several month’s phase for clinical trials will take place.
 Clinical trials are a requirement for CE approval.
 The CE approval is in turn a prerequisite for starting the BNCT experimental treatments.

-Assuming the clinical trials will generate expected treatment results and the CE approval will be received, the experimental treatments can be expected to start during Spring 2020.
+Assuming the clinical trials will generate expected treatment results and the CE approval will be received, the experimental treatments can be expected to start during Fall 2020.
+Treatments for international patients can be expected to start in Fall 2021.

 Finnish BNCT expertise